A Slice of Apple Pie Gone Bad

-Chua Kim Guan was a Managing Director of Jin Li Mould Manufacturing Pte Ltd and was in charge of the operations in the company.
-Ang Kok Kiat was the Sales Director of the same company.
-The company is in the business of producing moulds and has had business dealings with Apple Inc since 2001.
+3. The accused persons are Chua Kim Guan (Jacky Chua), a Managing Director of Jin Li Mould Manufacturing Pte Ltd; and Ang Kok Kiat Andrew (Andrew Ang), a Sales Director of the same company at the time of the offence.